Pet Parents

 How Does a Pet Oxygen Concentrator Work?

 An oxygen concentrator works by drawing in ambient air, which typically contains about 21% oxygen, and filtering out nitrogen and other gases.
-This process results in a concentrated oxygen output of around 90-95%.
-The purified oxygen is then delivered to the pet through various methods such as tubing connected to an oxygen mask, nasal cannula, or an oxygen cage.
+This process results in a concentrated oxygen output of at least 90% or higher.
+The purified oxygen is then delivered to the pet through various methods such as tubing connected to an oxygen mask, nasal cannula, or an oxygen chamber.

 Benefits of Using a Pet Oxygen Concentrator